commonsguy/cw-omnibus/CPU-Java/AIDLOverhead/README.markdown

-This pair of sample Android apps demonstrate the overhead incurred in cross-process AIDL calls.
+This sample Android app demonstrates the overhead incurred in cross-process AIDL calls.

 This app is covered in